Blockchain and Smart Contracts: The Impact on Your Legal Practice, Startups, and the World (2025 Edition)

 Andrew is the founder of Bull Blockchain Law LLP.
 After finding Bitcoin in 2011, Andrew ran one of the first cryptocurrency mining companies in the U.S. He has written several publications for legal journals, been quoted in Forbes on digital assets, spoken at international blockchain conferences, contributed to a European Union publication on U.S.

-Live Video-Broadcast: March 26, 2025
+On-Demand: March 26, 2025

 2 hour CLE